Key Skills To Look For When Hiring A CEO

 Bold thinking

 The ability to innovate is a make-or-break factor for companies in today’s marketplace.
-Those that resist change are quickly overtaken by more forward-thinking firms.
-Covid-19 showed us a perfect example of this with companies that failed to pivot to pandemic-friendly options like online shopping and contactless delivery and, as a result, didn’t survive.
+More forward-thinking firms quickly overtake those that resist change.
+COVID-19 was a perfect example of this, with companies that failed to pivot to pandemic-friendly options like online shopping and contactless delivery and, as a result, didn’t survive.

 A strong CEO needs the vision to anticipate what’s ahead before it arrives.
 They must be open to new ideas and willing to try new things in an attempt to accomplish what’s never been done before.